japandotorg/shinku/docs/cog.rst

 Python evaluation
 -----------------

-.. currentmodule:: jishaku.repl.compilation
+.. currentmodule:: shinku.repl.compilation

-Python execution and evaluation is facilitated by jishaku's :class:`AsyncCodeExecutor` backend.
+Python execution and evaluation is facilitated by shinku's :class:`AsyncCodeExecutor` backend.

 Code can be passed in as either a single line or a full codeblock: